cfpb/design-system/docs/pages/expandables.md

           </div>
         variation_description:
           Sometimes you may want the expandable to be open by default.
-This is as easy as adding the `.o-expandable__onload-open` modifier to the `.o-expandable` block.
+This is as easy as adding the `.o-expandable--onload-open` modifier to the `.o-expandable` block.
         variation_implementation:
           A new array of Expandable instances can be created